HabitatFramework/UserGuide/menus/menus.rst

 Split/Merge Menu
 ================

 ..
-Note:: Both options in this menu are disabled until the database records have been filtered and a process has been selected from the ‘Process’ drop-down list in the INCID box on the main window.
-For details on the INCID box, see section 2.9.1.
+Note:: Both options in this menu are disabled until the database records have been filtered and a process has been selected from the ‘Process’ drop-down list in the INCID section on the main window.
+For details on the INCID section see :ref:`_incid_section`.

 .. |split| image:: ../images/icons/SplitFeatures.png
 	:height: 16px